aamador0202/golang_app/README.md

  Invalid sortKey value, please try using views or relevanceScore
 ```
 Once either `views` or `relevanceScore` is set it will display data obtained from the URLs in accending order of views or relevancescore depending on which one was provided.

-Also when a valid `limit` value is set in this example it's `10` it will display 10 counts of information found in the URLs that are being queried.

 ## Go App Minikube Deployment